Voir dire in action in Mark Sievers’ murder trial

 Voir dire.
 Two seemingly small words that can have such a large impact on a trial.

 The legal phrase translates in French “to see to speak.”
-The purpose of voir dire is asking potential jurors questions to determine their suitability for jury service.
+The purpose of voir dire is to ask potential jurors questions to determine their suitability for jury service.
 Voir dire can also be used to determine the competency of an expert.

-But just like the rules change from state to state and courtroom to courtroom, so do the rules for voir dire.
+Just as rules vary from state to state and courtroom to courtroom, the rules for voir dire also change.

 Voir dire is in full swing in Fort Myers, Florida, where a man will stand trial for his wife’s murder nearly one month after the hitman was found guilty of second-degree murder.